 The same survey also found that toucanBox helps families to bond as almost 90% of parents and carers said a subscription to toucanBox encouraged them to participate in arts and crafts with their children more often.
 The top three benefits that parents cited are that:

 “Teaching language is not all about sitting at a desk with worksheets or learning from flashcards.
-Through art children do not even know they are learning as they are simply having fun.
+Through arts and crafts children do not even know they are learning as they are simply having fun.
 Achieving this is our primary focus when we create and develop new crafts”, says Jenny, Product Designer at toucanBox.

 toucanBox is an award-winning subscription service delivering activity kits to kids age 3-8.
 Each box is built by educational experts to help develop key skills through hands-on play.
 All the materials, instructions and inspiration are included to make getting creative easy, stress-free and really good fun.
 Sara Barokas (Montessori teacher) is available for interviews.
 For press enquiries email [email protected].